FarronF/limerick-council-meetings/meetings/2019/03/25-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 28th January 2019.md

 expressed concern that the level of resources assigned to monitoring the construction of

-new buildings in the Council’s administrative area was not sufficient to robustly monitor the--- level of construction taking place.
+new buildings in the Council’s administrative area was not sufficient to robustly monitor the
+---
+level of construction taking place.
 Councillor McCreesh highlighted the risks that buildings

 will not be constructed in accordance with planning permission and that development